jsr6720/jsr6720.github.io/_posts/2018-01-12-david-and-goliath.md

 ## My Review 5/5

-A collection of stories that evaluates the premise that all disadvantages don't also come with advantages.<br/><br/>Starting with David and Goliath Gladwell examines human's inability to grasp an inverted U curve.
+A collection of stories that evaluates the premise that all disadvantages don't also come with advantages.

+Starting with David and Goliath Gladwell examines human's inability to grasp an inverted U curve.
 How too much of a good thing can cease to yield returns and actually travel back down the effective curve.

 ### Date Read
 2018/01/12